davidtheclark/react-aria-modal/README.md

 By default, the modal is active when mounted, deactivated when unmounted.
 However, you can also control its active/inactive state by changing its `mounted` property instead.

+### onEnter

+Type: `Function`

+This function is called in the modal's `componentDidMount()` lifecycle method.
+You can use it to do whatever diverse and sundry things you feel like doing after the modal activates.

+Demo Five, for example, uses it to modify class names and enable some CSS transitions.

 ### titleId

 Type: `String`